On Cone Restriction Estimates in Higher Dimensions: Abstract

 \section{Abstract}

-{We consider Ou-Wang’s approach to cone restriction via polynomial partitioning.
-By restructuring their induction arguments into a recursive algorithm and applying the nested polynomial Wolff axioms, we refine the bounds on cone restriction estimate in higher dimensions.}
+We revisit the Ou-Wang's approach to the cone restriction problem via polynomial partitioning.
+By recasting their inductive scheme as a recursive algorithm and incorporating the nested polynomial Wolff axioms, we obtain improved bounds for cone restriction estimates in higher dimensions.